 - Cool Bike: Manny gets a motorcycle in the episode "Flicker", which has popped up several times since then.

 - Crazy-Prepared: Kelly.
-She seems to know what Manny needs for his work.
+She always seems to know and have what Manny needs for his work.

-- Creator Cameo: Rick Gitelson played the role of a police officer in a recent episode.
+- Creator Cameo: Rick Gitelson played the role of a police officer in an episode.

 - Face Palm: Manny does this in "Paint Job" when the tools make a mess of his demo video for his nephew, Pedro.